Weather platform ClimaCell is now Tomorrow.io and raises $77M – TechCrunch

 “The mission is really to help countries, businesses, organizations, to better manage their weather-related challenges,” he said.
 “And the ambition was always to be that largest weather enterprise in the world, the most disruptive, the most industry-defining.
 And I think this is the perfect timing for us to come up with a new name, not only because of the funding but because we were able to explain to ourselves that really, we’re helping others take control of tomorrow, today.”

-That’s something Stonecourt partner Rock Davis agrees with.
+That’s something Stonecourt partner Rick Davis agrees with.
 “While the company’s growth has been tremendous since launch, there is a larger opportunity at play here,” he said.
 “What Tomorrow.io is building, corroborated by their recent announcement of launching radar-equipped satellites into space, is only further proof that this company represents the future of weather forecasting for the entire planet.
 The privatization of the weather industry is now, and that type of vision is what compels the team here at Stonecourt Capital.”

 As Elkabetz noted, Tomorrow.io isn’t a typical investment for a private investment firm like Stonecourt.
 Last year, the firm acquired 365 Data Centers, but it is also backing the Denver-based freight rail company Alpenglow Rail, for example.